-The camera system on Castle Rock operated successfully for the entire field season.
+The camera system on Castle Rock operated successfully for the entire 2014 field season.
 We monitored 86 common murre nest sites for productivity metrics, conducted 34 diet surveys recording approximately 950 fish or other forage, and conducted 4 time budget watches during chick rearing.
 23 Brandt's cormorant nests were monitored for reproductive success.
 The video streamed uninterrupted for public access during the entire season.
 In September in cooperation with the US Fish and Wildlife Service, the camera and transmitters were removed from the island for annual maintenance.
-In the upcoming months we will be analyzing food deliveries and completing analysis of time budget watches.
-The video is now being reviewed to identify fish species (about 50% completed in the reporting period) and construct time budgets (about 25% completed in the reporting period).
-Reproductive efforts (phenology and success) for both murres and cormorants were summarized (that component is now 100% complete).
+In 2015, we analyzed food deliveries and completed analysis of time budget watches.
+The video was reviewed to identify fish species (now 100% complete) and construct time budgets (also complete).
+Reproductive efforts (phenology and success) for both murres and cormorants were summarized (now 100% complete).